gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

     var handler Handler = HandlerFunc(MyHandler)
 ```

-A neat trick - and either way would work fine.
+Either way would work fine.
 The key point here isn't the differences between the two implementations: what's important is that they're performing the same role in the code.
-They're both an example of the Adapter Pattern.
+They're both examples of the Adapter Pattern.

 ## The Decorator Pattern